danielsamuels/chess-team-management/README.md

 Website to aid in the management of a chess team over the course of an ECF season.
 Pulls in data from the ECF LMS and Ratings systems.

+The assumption should be that there might be more than one administrator per team, per league, per club, per area.

 ## Features (WIP)

 - [ ] Admin logins